edu-python-course/giver-spec/index.rst

 Wish lists are personal collections of their desired gifts.

 -   Wish list is created for any registered user, except admins.
+-   Users must add at least one item to their wish list before they can use the site.
 -   Wish list is available for its owner and site admins only.
 -   Wish list is temporary available for the other users assigned as a giver for a person.
 -   Owners can add, modify or remove entries in their wish lists.
--   Admins can ban some any wish list entry, which makes it to act as removed.
+-   Admins can mark any wish list item as restricted, which makes it to act as deleted one.

 Gift-giving campaigns
 ---------------------